crusher-dev/crusher/README.md

 - Super easy deploy using Docker or Heroku.
 - Host it on your infra or Crusher cloud.

-We're still early and need to do lot of things to make this a end to end platform.
-We you need any feature, please file it in github issues.
+We're still early and need to do lot of things to build this as complete platform.
+If you need any feature, please file it in github issues.

 ## 📹 Demo